The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 If positive, the member has begun hepatitis B therapy;

-The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage.
+The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage or compendia-supported dosing for the requested agent.

 Length of Approval: Up to 12 months